‘’Cooperation with different partners led to an inspiring sustainable project.’’Hendrik Vandorpe (Tree Nursery Willaert)

 With a team of growers, landscapers and architects, the city’s main transport web was ‘greenified’ with the supply of biodegradable Jiffy Pots.
 The sustainability factor of the pots was an important selling point, as the city wanted this project to fit in with their environmental policy.
 It turned out, that with the right partners and collaborations, the Pot offers multiple benefits that reach far beyond sustainability…

-And, from a grower’s perspective, Vincent Rosier from ‘Nursery des Landas’ adds to it:
+And, from a grower’s perspective, Vincent Rosier, the grower at ‘Nursery des Landas’ adds to it:

 ‘’We used Jiffy pots for propagation because of better rooting after repotting.
 The pots allow the plant to take advantage of the entire pot.
 It also improves recovery of the root after planting compared to the more classic potting methods.’’